SUSE Certified Instructor Program

 To apply to the SCI program please review the flowchart above to understand the program requirements then follow the steps below to make an application to the SCI program.

-Step 1 : Candidates must have either a SUSE Certified Engineer 11 or 12 (previously called CLP) technical certification before applying to the program.
-If you do not currently hold a suitable certification then first obtain the required certification. *Note: From 1st September 2016, only SLES 12 based certifications will be accepted.
+Step 1: Candidates must have a SUSE Certified Engineer 12 (previously called CLP) technical certification before applying to the program.
+If you do not currently hold a suitable certification then first obtain the required certification.
+Applications from candidates without the SCE12 certification will be rejected.

-Please refer to the SCI Program Guide 2016 for full details of the program and requirements.
+Please refer to the SCI Program Guide for full details of the program and requirements.
+We recommend that all applicants review this guide prior to application.

 SUSE Certified Instructor Logos